brendano/stanford_corenlp_pywrapper/README.md

     corenlp_jars=["/path/to/stanford-corenlp-full-2015-04-20/*", "/path/to/stanford-srparser-2014-10-23-models.jar"])
 ```

 Another example: coreference.
+This tool does not annotate [coreference](http://nlp.stanford.edu/projects/coref.shtml "coreference") in the same way that it annotates other linguistic features.
+Where the other kinds of annotation (for instance, part of speech tagging) are collected in the top-level `sentences` attribute of the json output, coreference annotations get collected in the attribute, `entities`.

-All the other annotators only put things into the top-level `sentences` attribute for the document.
-But for coreference, you'll get data in `entities`.
-Here, there are 3 entities.
-The first is "Fred", the second is "her", and the third is the telescope with two mentions ("telescope" and "It").
+In the example below, there are 3 entities in the two sentences.
+The first is "Fred", the second is "her", and the third is the telescope.
+The telescope is mentioned twice, ("telescope" and "It"), so there are two mention objects in the json.
+"It" and "telescope" are said to co-refer.

 ```
 >>> proc = sockwrap.SockWrap("coref")